 What Is an SNRI?

 SNRIs, as the name suggests, inhibit the reuptake of serotonin and norepinephrine in the brain.
 Serotonin and norepinephrine are involved in regulating mood, sleep, energy, and attention.
 Both of these neurotransmitters, or chemical messengers, are released from nerves in the brain.
 The chemical then either attaches to other nerve receptors in the brain or reuptakes or reabsorbs, into the nerve that made it to be recycled and released again.
-The use of an SNRI blocks this reabsorption process, which increases the amount of serotonin and norepinephrine available for the brain to absorb, thereby relieving the symptoms of depression and anxiety.
+The use of an SNRI blocks this reabsorption process, which increases the amount of serotonin and norepinephrine available for the brain to absorb, thereby relieving the symptoms of Depression and anxiety.
+For patients exploring the best SNRI Depression treatment for their needs, it helps to understand how this mechanism differs from other antidepressant classes.

 SNRI vs SSRI

 SNRIs are commonly mistaken for selective serotonin reuptake inhibitors (SSRIs), as both are commonly used to treat depression.
+When evaluating SSRI vs SNRI medications, the most important distinction lies in which neurotransmitters each class targets.
 While both drug types prevent the reabsorption of neurotransmitters, SNRIs regulate serotonin and norepinephrine, whereas SSRIs exclusively control serotonin levels.
 SSRIs are more commonly prescribed, as they have been around longer and usually have less risk of causing side effects.
 However, SNRIs can sometimes be more effective than SSRIs.

 Venlafaxine